borisbokan/flubo_calc/README.md

 ## Additional information

 No additional information for now.
+It is to simple to write more info (for now).